 World Health Organization.
 Laboratory manual for the examination of human sperm and sperm-cervical mucus interaction.
 3rd ed.
 New York: Cambridge University Press, 1992:43–4.

-FAQs from users: 'How long does artificial insemination last and how long should I stay in the clinic afterwards?', 'Is bed rest necessary after intrauterine insemination?', 'Is bleeding normal after intrauterine insemination?', 'Does intrauterine insemination hurt?' and 'What are the symptoms of pregnancy after a positive IUI result?'.
+FAQs from users: 'How long does artificial insemination last and how long should I stay in the clinic afterwards?', 'Can I take medication after AI?', 'Is bed rest necessary after intrauterine insemination?', 'Is bleeding normal after intrauterine insemination?', 'Does intrauterine insemination hurt?' and 'What are the symptoms of pregnancy after a positive IUI result?'.